learn-co-students/nyc-clarke-web-100719/23-js-events/README.md

 # Browser Events

 ## SWBATs
-- [ ] Use events to allow user interaction with the page
+- [x] Use events to respond to user interaction with the page
-- [ ] Identify important attributes on the event object and their uses
+- [x] Identify important attributes on the event object and their uses
-- [ ] Identify commonly used event listeners
+- [x] Identify commonly used event listeners
-- [ ] Synthesize knowledge of DOM manipulation and events to allow user interaction to change DOM
+- [x] Synthesize knowledge of DOM manipulation and events to allow user interaction to change DOM

 3 things that JS allows us to do: